Eventual-Inc/Daft/docs-v2/index.md

 ## Contribute to Daft

-If you're interested in hands-on learning about Daft internals and would like to contribute to Daft, join us [on Github](https://github.com/Eventual-Inc/Daft) 🚀
+If you're interested in hands-on learning about Daft internals and would like to contribute to our project, join us [on Github](https://github.com/Eventual-Inc/Daft) 🚀

 Take a look at the many issues tagged with `good first issue` in our repo.
 If there are any that interest you, feel free to chime in on the issue itself or join us in our [Distributed Data Slack Community](https://join.slack.com/t/dist-data/shared_invite/zt-2e77olvxw-uyZcPPV1SRchhi8ah6ZCtg) and send us a message in #daft-dev.
 Daft team members will be happy to assign any issue to you and provide any guidance if needed!